Use agents

 Diagram

-Agents can be deployed:
+Agents can be deployed in two main ways:

-• Within the CluedIn cluster (cloud)
+• Within the CluedIn cluster (cloud).

-• As a separate isolated component (onprem)
+• As a separate isolated component (on-prem).

-Cloud (within the CluedIn cluster)
+Cloud deployment (within the CluedIn cluster)

 • Directly connected to the backend